lumagician/dachfenster/README.md

 # Devpost Stuff
 ## Inspiration
 As extensive research has showed, car sharing has a big potential for reducing our environmental impact as well as to offer convenient ways to travel.
-Here we aimed not only at producing a pragmatic design, we wanted to provide features which actually make car sharing an agreeable experience that adds a mere value for users.
+Here we aimed not only at producing a pragmatic design, we wanted to provide features which actually make car sharing an agreeable experience that adds value for users.
 For example, users can be interested in not having to drive alone but instead in sharing their trip with someone matching their personality or having same needs of punctuality depending on the journey.

 ## What it does